 Bicyclists have a low injury and fatality rate in countries such as the Netherlands where terrain is table-flat, typical bicycle trips are short and slow, motorists are very cautious and bicyclists have priority in traffic.
 Still, wearing a helmet would increase safety of Dutch cyclists; and even more for other kinds of cycling and under other conditions.
-We recognize that the health advantages of bicycling outweigh the added risk of not wearing a helmet, but why not improve the odds?
+We recognize that the health advantages of cycling outweigh the added risk of not wearing a helmet, but why not improve the odds?

 The popularity of helmets differs greatly from one country to another, and between types of cyclists and styles of cycling.
 Helmet use has been common among racers for many decades, and became nearly universal among avid cyclists in the USA and Canada within a few years after effective helmets became available.
 We understand that helmet use is also common in Sweden; it is required by law in some parts of Australia and to varying degrees (often, only for children) in some states in the USA.

 Unless helmet use is already largely universal and strongly enforced -- not the case anywhere in the USA -- laws are less effective than helmet promotions in convincing people to wear a helmet.
 Strong support for these laws, however, comes from outside the bicycling community, and if a helmet law is going to pass, it needs very close attention to avoid devastating unintentional consequences.
 A bicyclist's not wearing a helmet should not be admissible in a court of law as evidence of fault in a crash.
-This liability exclusion is usual in safety-equipment laws, to avoid placing the legal responsibility for a crash on someone who was operating according to the rules of the road.
+This liability exclusion is usual in safety-equipment laws, to avoid placing the insurance burden of a crash on someone who was operating according to the rules of the road.
 Well-meaning safety advocates often are unaware of this issue.